| | |

 The unique creation of Navajo Sandstone naturally provides a kaleidoscope of colors due to rain, wind, and erosion.
 The light creates an unusual illusion of rock movement.
 At times, it feels as if the rocks are gently moving like waves on a calm sea.

-Below you can check the availability and prices of this amazing Lower Antelope Canyon Tour with a Navajo Guide.
+Below, you can check the availability and prices of this amazing Lower Antelope Canyon Tour from Page with a Navajo Guide.
 Select only the date of your planned trip and the number of participants.

 How to get to Lower Antelope Canyon?